acro5piano/resume/README.md

 # TODO

 - [x] Add script for taking screenshot.
+- [x] Create GitHub page or something to render this as actual web page. → netlify
+- [x] Add script for build.
+Generate multilingual PDF to `/dist`.
+- [ ] Use React.js or Vue.js for template rendering.
+This is for HMR and scoped CSS and internationalization.
 - [ ] Add ESLint for stability.
 - [ ] Add Flow for type-safe and null-safe.
 - [ ] Internationalization. currently I need `en` and `ja`.
 For the time being create `index.ja.pug`.
-- [ ] Use React.js or Vue.js for template.
-This is for HMR and scoped CSS and internationalization.
-- [ ] Add script for build.
-Generate multilingual PDF to `/dist`.
-- [ ] `screenshot` command Internationalization.
+- [ ] `screenshot` command for all languages.
-- [ ] Create GitHub page or something to render this as actual web page.
-  - [ ] Hopefully, change language interactively.

 # Contribution